arangodb/docs/3.10/installation-linux.md

 ### Other Distributions

-For other distributions run `arango-secure-installation` to set a _root_ password.
+For other distributions run `arango-secure-installation` to set the password for the `root` user.

 {% hint 'danger' %}
-Please be aware that running `arango-secure-installation` on your ArangoDB Server will remove all current database users but root.
+Please be aware that running `arango-secure-installation` on your ArangoDB server will remove all current database users but root.
 {% endhint %}